chamons/VinylCutter/docs/attributes.md

 - Interfaces and base types will be transfered to the generated code.
    - This may require "subbing" in the interface in your definition: `interface IFoo {}`

-There are currently four attributes that you attach to your definitions:
+There are currently five attributes that you attach to your definitions:

 - **[Default]** will generate constructors with default values for those fields.
    - **Note:** The text in default will be directly inserted into the generated code. `[Default ("")]` is special cased to be empty string, but other strings will need to be quoted.